Basic Science Research Facilities

 Medical Dental Research Building (MDR)

-Attached to the CII is the MDR building.
 The MDR building supports 4,320 sq ft. of research space where small and large animal pre-clinical studies are conducted.
 Primarily, cardiac catheterizations and surgery are performed in the MDR building.
 We have five rooms for training, monitoring of conscious animals and for experiments, a lab for Langendorff preparations, a room for echocardiography and hemodynamic studies, and a room for the radioactive work and storage.
 Using advanced surgical techniques, cardiovascular biologic and physiologic studies are performed in experimental models of cardiovascular disease, namely, myocardial ischemia and myocardial regeneration using stem cell therapies.
 In addition, the Research Resources Center, which is located on the floor below the laboratory, is a state-of-the-art AAALAC-approved facility containing two fully-equipped, recently-built operating rooms (219 square feet each) dedicated exclusively to sterile surgery, two scrub rooms (48 square feet each), prep rooms, and recovery rooms.